 Call the Planner of the Day hotline at 828-259-5450 if you are unsure whether the space you are interested in using is public or private.

 Once you submit your request, the City of Asheville will follow up with email authorization.
-You can expect to receive authorization or a request for further informatin within one (1) business day.
+You can expect to receive authorization or a request for further information within one (1) business day.
 Please ensure that your contact email address and phone number are correct in your request.

 Applicants may not enact any request to use private parking lots, landscape areas and walkways until they have received authorization from the City.
 City authorization is subject to evolving public health and safety guidance.
 The City may necessarily amend, delay or revoke authorization at any time.

 Businesses eligible to serve alcohol on their temporarily extended premises must review and follow all guidelines set by the NC ABC Commission and notify their ALE agent or District ALE office of the temporary extension of premises prior to use of the extended area.
-Note that guidelines from NC ABC are only valid during Phase 3 of Governor Cooper’s easing of restrictions.
+Note that guidelines from NC ABC are currently only valid during Phase 3 of Governor Cooper’s easing of restrictions.